 If you have the room for this statuesque herbaceous shrub Russian Sage is a great addition to any garden.
 It’s silvery grey foliage is attractive on its own but when the plant’s tiny lavender coloured flowers come out it creates a haze of bloom, particularly if you can let the plant get large or can plant in groups.
 Plant in well-drained soil in full sun and prune late Autumn / early spring to keep it tidy.
 As this is a plant that needs very little watering it also does very well in a pot.

-I feel completely rejuvenated after finishing this post.
+I feel completely rejuvenated after finishing this article.
 I’m a total plant geek and get (almost) as much pleasure from looking at them online as I do in the flesh.

 - Creating an Ornamental Garden: Selecting Plants